tferrari92/automate-all-the-things-insane/README.md

 But most importantly, Istio will allow us to implement canary deployments.
 If you don't know what a canary deployment is, [watch this](https://www.youtube.com/watch?v=AWVTKBUnoIg&ab_channel=ByteByteGo).

 Istio uses two CRDs (Custom Resource Definitions) to allow us to do this: Virtual Services and Destination Rules.
 But if you have taken a look into the [my-app helm charts](helm/my-app/), you may have noticed that not only we don't have a service.yaml for our frontend or backend anymore, there's also no virtual-service.yaml nor destination-rule.yaml.
 "So how does this work?" you may be asking.
-Well fear not my friend, that's where Flagger comes in...
+Well fret not my friend, that's where Flagger comes in...

 <br/>